-HRC Praises Jackson City Council for Passing Equality Resolution
+HRC Applauds Jackson City Council for Passing Diversity Resolution

-June 3, 2014 by Hubert Tate, Press Secretary, Project One America
+Post submitted by Hubert Tate, former HRC Press Secretary, Project One America

 Jackson joins seven other Mississippi cities passing diversity resolutions recently—Starkville, Hattiesburg, Greenville, Magnolia, Bay St. Louis, Oxford, and Waveland.